 Initially, we decided we were not going to take part this year.
-Back in January when we first started discussing the possibility of participating again I said, “No, I don’t think I want to do it.
+Back in January when we first started discussing the possibility of participating again, I said, “No, I don’t want to do it.
 It will bring back too many painful memories.
 I’m not interested.
 I’m not ready.”

-Well that was then and this, as they say, is now.
+Well, that was then and this, as they say, is now.

-Yes, I want to prove to myself I am still physically able to walk a 10K despite my recent surgery, despite the neuropathy in my feet, despite my Arimidex induced achiness, despite challenges from reconstruction, despite my slower pace, despite cancer, despite a lot of things.
+Sure, I want to prove to myself that I am still physically able to walk a 10K despite my recent surgery, despite the neuropathy in my feet, despite my Arimidex induced achiness, despite challenges from reconstruction, despite my slower pace, despite cancer, despite a lot of things.

-Last year at this time my mind was not in a good place.
+Last year at this time, my mind was not in a good place.
 My bilateral was looming.
 I didn’t know if I would need chemo or fully understand the reconstruction process.
-I was terrified about many things, too many to even mention here, but still I managed to walk that 10K.
-If I did it then, with all that heavy baggage weighing on my mind, surely I can do it now, right?
+I was terrified about many things, too many to mention here, but still, I managed to walk that 10K.

 I do feel up to it, I think.
+I hope.

 It’s more about the goal, the effort, the trying.

-How many times have I said stuff like that to my students and own kids over the years?
+How many times have I said stuff like that to my students and my own kids over the years?

-Another fellow blogger, Julie Goodale From Fitness For Survivors, recently participated in a race called the North Face Bear Mountain 50-Mile Endurance Challenge.
-Julie is a ten year breast cancer survivor.
+A fellow blogger, Julie Goodale, recently participated in a race called the North Face Bear Mountain 50-Mile Endurance Challenge.
+Julie is a ten-year breast cancer survivor.
 She wanted to do something really big to mark her ten year anniversary as a survivor.
 I think she did!

 so many any hills!
 Yay!

-I will think of these women and others this Saturday when my husband and I put on our walking shoes, when we are asking ourselves “What were we thinking?” and when we hopefully cross that finish line.
+I will think of these women and others this Saturday when Dear Hubby and I put on our walking shoes, when we are asking ourselves, what were we thinking? and when we hopefully cross that finish line.

 Mostly, I will be thankful I am here to participate in such an event, no matter how it turns out.